paulofduarte/pistorm-distro/README.md

 # pistorm-distro

-**EXPERIMENTAL: This project was barely tested and it's unlikely to work as expected. if you know what you're doing please test and report any found issues**
+**EXPERIMENTAL: This project was barely tested and it's unlikely to work as expected, if you know what you're doing please test and report any found issues**

 ![pistorm logo](resources/pistorm_logo.png)